tadesouaiaia/prsWorkshop-website/docs/Day3b.docx.md

 ## Introduction to PRS-CSx
 #### 5. Background to PRS-CSX
-PRS-CSx is a Python based command line tool that integrates GWAS summary statistics and external LD reference panels from multiple populations to improve cross-population polygenic prediction.
-We will be using simulated trait data pertaininng to systolic blood pressure (SBP) to explore PRS performance using 2 target populations that consist of 650 individuals of African ancestry and 500 individuals of European ancestry.
-Please note when running PRSice that the object of the flag "--prsice" will change according to whether plink is being called within the linux-like environment of the virtual machine (PRSice_linux) or a mac (PRSice_mac).
-Both executables can be found in the _/home/manager/data/Data_Day4_ directory.
+PRS-CSx is a Python based command line tool that integrates GWAS summary statistics and LD reference data from multiple populations to estimate population-specific PRS.
+PRS-CSx applies a Bayesian model with a continuous shrinkage prior to SNP effects genome-wide.
+Sparseness of the genetic architecture across populations is controlled by a parameter phi.
+For a given value of phi, PRS-CSx uses Markov chain Monte Carlo to sample from the posterior of SNP effects from which the mean SNP effects are calculated and used in the PRS.

-#### 7. Running PRS-CSx
-To model the coupling of ect sizes at individual SNPs across ancestries PRS-CSx uses an MCMC (Bayesian) sampling algorithm to determine values of the global shrinkage parameter ("phi") by Maximum likelihood.
-For samples of mixed or admixed genetic ancestry (which ours are not) the optimal value of the shrinkage parameter is estimated autonomously from the data.
-Here we use the value of phi (1e-4), which is suggested by the software authors, given that our trait is simulated to have a relatively small number (N=110) causal variants, distributed genome-wide.

 **Step 1: Set up environment**
 ------------------------------